tonsky/datascript/README.md

 This library is meant to run inside browser, so it must be fast to start, quick to query, single-threaded and ephemeral.
 You create a database on page load, put some data in it and wait for user to close the page.

+Global differences:

 * No history support, though history can be implemented on top of immutable DB values
 * No `transaction` attribute
 * No cache segments management, no laziness.
-All DB must reside in-memory
+All DB must reside in memory
 * No facilities to persist, transfer over the wire or sync DB with the server
 * No pluggable storage options
 * No full-text search